 Dr Lindley works at the interface of exercise metabolism, chemical biology, and clinical medicine.
 His research has explored the mechanism of action of Omega-3 long chain polyunsaturated fatty acids (fish oil), with a focus on inflammation and oxidative stress, cellular incorporation, genetic regulation, epigenetic change, protein expression and biomarker identification.

-Dr Lindley is the academic lead for the Translational Chemical Biology research group, is a Fellow of the Royal Society of Biology, and is the Director of Biosciences in the School of Sport Exercise and Health Sciences.
+Dr Lindley is the academic lead for the Translational Chemical Biology research group, a Fellow of the Royal Society of Biology, and the Director of Biosciences in the School of Sport, Exercise and Health Sciences.

 Dr Lindley’s current transdisciplinary work is engaging: analytical chemistry to analyse the metabolic processes involved in skeletal muscle contraction via volatile organic compounds (VOCs) in exhaled breath, and to work towards the synthesis of pro-resolution mediators; clinical medicine to investigate Omega-3 and respiratory health/COPD; and education to investigate the impact of nutritional status, systemic inflammation and oxidative stress on learning.